-Cheryl Blanchard, PhD, Bruce Booth, D.Phil and Shaan Gandhi, MD, PhD, MBA serve on the compensation committee, which is chaired by Cheryl Blanchard, PhD.
+Cheryl Blanchard, PhD, Bruce Booth, D.Phil and Suzanne Bruhn, PhD serve on the compensation committee, which is chaired by Cheryl Blanchard, PhD.
 Our board of directors has determined that each member of the compensation committee is "independent" as defined in the applicable Nasdaq rules.
-During the fiscal year ended December 31, 2021, the compensation committee met five times.
+During the fiscal year ended December 31, 2022, the compensation committee met 3 times.
 The compensation committee's responsibilities include:

-- annually reviewing and recommending to the board of directors the corporate goals and objectives relevant to the compensation of our Chief Executive Officer; - evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and, based on such evaluation, recommending to the board of directors the cash compensation of our Chief Executive Officer; - determining and approving the cash compensation of our other executive officers; - overseeing our compensation and similar plans; - reviewing and approving the retention or termination of any consulting firm or outside advisor to assist in the evaluation of compensation matters and evaluating and assessing potential and current compensation advisors in accordance with the independence standards identified in the applicable Nasdaq rules; - retaining, approving, and overseeing the compensation of any compensation advisors; - reviewing and approving the grant of equity-based awards; - · reviewing and recommending to the board of directors the compensation of our directors; and preparing the compensation committee report required by SEC rules, if and when required, to be included in our annual proxy statement.
+- annually reviewing and approving the corporate goals and objectives relevant to the compensation of our Chief Executive Officer; - evaluating the performance of our Chief Executive Officer in light of such corporate goals and objectives and, based on such evaluation, recommending to the board of directors the compensation of our Chief Executive Officer; - determining and approving the compensation of our other executive officers; - overseeing our compensation and similar plans; - retaining or obtaining the advice of any consulting firm or outside advisor to assist in the evaluation of compensation matters and evaluating and assessing potential and current compensation advisors in accordance with the independence standards identified in the applicable Nasdaq rules; - appointing, overseeing and approving the compensation of any compensation advisors; - reviewing and approving the grant of equity-based awards; - reviewing and recommending to the board of directors the compensation of our directors; and - preparing the compensation committee report required by SEC rules, if and when required, to be included in our Annual Report on Form 10-K or annual proxy statement.